microsoft/fast-pass/README.md

 # Pro dev

-## Healthcare Use Cases

-We built this project over two different phases, each representing two different possible operations of health care data.
-### Medical Intake
-Patient presents medical insurance card at the doctors office.
-An image of the insurance card is uploaded to the system and sent to the OCR service to extract patient biographic information as well as insurance coverage information.

-The information exracted by the OCR is presented on a form for a intake specialist to verify, correct, and then submit to the EMR system using the FHIR API exposed by the Azure Health Data Service.
-### Disharge Summary Analysis
-For a given patient, we obtain a discharge summary and extract relevant medical information.
-Using a custom web application, we submit the contents of the dischard summary to the Text Analytics for Healthcare service.

-Upon successful processing, we extract the entities identified as well as the FHIR bundle.
-The extracted entities are then displayed on a web page on a custom web application  to conduct quick spot/quality check.
-Once the data is validated, the extracted FHIR bundle is submitted to the Azure Health Data Services for saving into the EMR using the Azure Health Data Service FHIR API.

 ## Solution Architecture Overview
 We built a custom web application using Blazor to handle the application flow.
 The application manages the two usecases mentioned above, the medical intake as well as the discharge summary analysis.